magento/knowledge-base/src/troubleshooting/general/graphql-categories-cannot-hide-categories-shared-catalog.md

 ## Affected products and versions

-* Adobe Commerce for cloud and Adobe Commerce (on-premise) 2.4.3
+* Adobe Commerce on cloud infrastructure and Adobe Commerce on-premises 2.4.3

 ## Issue